 Its ultra-high-performance tires have award-winning technology that prioritizes safety while also reducing costs.

 Continental Tire the Americas has unveiled its new Continental TerrainContact A/T, the company’s first entry into the all-terrain market.

 CUVs, SUVs, and light trucks will benefit from the new tire’s balanced on-and off-road performance.
 In this review, we will show some features of this tire, such as:

 - For all-season traction and longevity, an open tread design with big stable blocks is used.

 - Traction grooves with “teeth” for better traction in the snow, mud, and gravel.

-- Noise-cancelling technology and pattern changing for a smooth, silent ride.
+- Noise-canceling technology and pattern-changing for a smooth, silent ride.

 - Longer tread life thanks to a flat contour design and robust tread shoulders that allow for uniform road surface contact.

 - Patented silane additives that improve traction on slick roads and shorten stopping distances on wet pavement.